HarshitWaldia/SynthiVerse/README.md

 -   🔊 **Audio** from text prompts using Bark (Suno AI).
 -   🎥 **Video** from text prompts (coming soon!).

+Stable Diffusion is a latent diffusion model that generates images from text prompts.
+This implementation breaks down the model into its core components:

+1.  **CLIP Text Encoder**: Converts the input text prompt into a numerical representation (embedding).
+2.  **Variational Autoencoder (VAE)**: Encodes images into a compressed latent space and decodes latents back into images.
+3.  **U-Net Denoising Model**: The core of the diffusion process, which iteratively removes noise from a latent representation, guided by the text embedding.
+4.  **Scheduler**: Manages the noise schedule and timesteps during the denoising process.

+This code is heavily commented to explain each step, making it an ideal resource for learning and experimentation.

 This project aims to democratize access to multimodal AI tools by combining them into a single, easy-to-use application.

 ## 🛠️ Key Features